Douglas N. Alger

 Daniel I. Shapiro (retired)

 Dan retired from the firm in January 2017.
-Dan’s practice had encompassed many different areas of law including matrimonial law, real estate, corporate commercial law, banking and finance law, and wills and estates.
+Dan’s practice had encompassed many different areas of law including matrimonial law, agricultural law, real estate, corporate commercial law, banking and finance law, and wills and estates.

 Alger Zadeiks Shapiro LLP is pleased to continue to serve Dan’s clients.
 The respect and warmth that Dan’s clients continue to express for him is a testament to the kind of lawyer that Dan was, and the exceptional counsel that he provided.

 Dan still visits us regularly and can be contacted through our office.

 Dan was called to the bar in 1975.